alejandro-carstens/golastic/README.md

 ### Using the Indexer

-For more detailed documentation on the Indexer API please checkout the godoc indexer [section](https://pages.github.com/)
+For more detailed documentation on the Indexer API please checkout the godoc Indexer [section](https://godoc.org/github.com/alejandro-carstens/golastic#Indexer)

 ### Building Queries